 Each residence will use traditional on-site sewage disposal depending on the soil conditions encountered.
-The use of septic tanks in addition to absorption trenches will ensure that all effluent meets or exceeds the regulations of the Government Service Centre and will prevent pollution from entering nearby water bodies.
+It is anticipated that the use of septic tanks in addition to absorption trenches will ensure that all effluent meets or exceeds the regulations of the Government Service Centre and will prevent pollution from entering nearby water bodies.
+Areas of concern will be identified during completion of an Engineering Study for unserviced subdivisions.